SolarArbiter/SolarArbiter.github.io/data_model.md

     The format will be determined later.

 An optional text description field can record information such as instrument type.
-Additional parameters may be specified under the “extra parameters” key.
+Additional parameters may be specified under the "extra parameters" key.

 Each Observation has data associated with it.
 The format of this data is found in the [Data Formats](#data-formats) section below.